Ohio Business Gateway

 Any changes to a group will affect the access levels for all members of the group.

-For more information, see Service Provider/Representative Accounts.
+For more information, see Utilizing Service Provider Accounts for Client Management.

 Changing to a new FEIN